csiro-mlai/invobs-data-assimilation/README.md

 Installation requirements
 -------------------

+nb: not macos, at least not with this version of jax.

 Please install `jaxlib==0.1.57` for your cuda version, e.g. for cuda 11.0,
 ```
 pip install -U jaxlib==0.1.57+cuda110 -f https://storage.googleapis.com/jax-releases/jax_releases.html